tinygo-org/tinygo-site/content/docs/guides/build.md

   Build a development version of TinyGo from source if you want to help improve TinyGo or want to try the latest features.
 ---

 This page details how to build TinyGo from source.
-If you would like to install a pre-build release, please see our [quick install guide](../../getting-started/install).
+If you would like to install a pre-built binary release, please see our [quick install guide](../../../getting-started/install).

 Start with getting the source code.
 On Windows, you might want to install the [build dependencies](#build-dependencies) first.